dapr/components-contrib/tests/certification/pubsub/gcp/pubsub/README.md

 ## Test Plan
 ### Certification Tests
-- Verify with single publisher / single subscriber (SNSSQSBasic)
+- Verify with single publisher / single subscriber (GCPPubSubBasic)
    - Run dapr application with 1 publisher and 1 subscriber
    - Publisher publishes to 2 topics
    - Subscriber is subscribed to 1 topic
    - Simulate periodic errors and verify that the component retires on error
    - Verify that all expected messages were received
    - Verify that subscriber does not receive messages from the non-subscribed topic
-- Verify with single publisher / multiple subscribers with same consumerID (SNSSQSMultipleSubsSameConsumerIDs)
+- Verify with single publisher / multiple subscribers with same consumerID (GCPPubSubMultipleSubsSameConsumerIDs)
    - Run dapr application with 1 publisher and 2 subscribers
    - Publisher publishes to 1 topic
    - Subscriber is subscribed to 1 topic
    - Simulate periodic errors and verify that the component retires on error
    - Verify that all expected messages were received
-- Verify with single publisher / multiple subscribers with different consumerIDs (SNSSQSMultipleSubsDifferentConsumerIDs)
+- Verify with single publisher / multiple subscribers with different consumerIDs (GCPPubSubMultipleSubsDifferentConsumerIDs)
    - Run dapr application with 1 publisher and 2 subscribers
    - Publisher publishes to 1 topic
    - Subscriber is subscribed to 1 topic
    - Simulate periodic errors and verify that the component retires on error
    - Verify that all expected messages were received
-- Verify with multiple publishers / multiple subscribers with different consumerIDs (SNSSQSMultiplePubSubsDifferentConsumerIDs)
+- Verify with multiple publishers / multiple subscribers with different consumerIDs (GCPPubSubMultiplePubSubsDifferentConsumerIDs)
    - Run dapr application with 2 publishers and 2 subscribers
    - Publisher publishes to 1 topic
    - Subscriber is subscribed to 1 topic
    - Simulate periodic errors and verify that the component retires on error
    - Verify that all expected messages were received
-- Verify data with an existing Queue and existing Topic (SNSSQSExistingQueue)
+- Verify data with an existing Queue and existing Topic (GCPPubSubExistingQueue)
    - Run dapr application with 1 publisher and 1 subscriber
    - Verify the creation of service bus
    - Send messages to the service created
    - Verify that subscriber received all the messages
-- Verify data with an existing Queue with a topic that does not exist (SNSSQSExistingQueueNonexistingTopic)
+- Verify data with an existing Queue with a topic that does not exist (GCPPubSubExistingQueueNonexistingTopic)
    - Run dapr application with 1 publisher and 1 subscriber
    - Verify the creation of service bus
    - Send messages to the service created
    - Verify that subscriber received all the messages
-- Verify data with a topic that does not exist (SNSSQSNonexistingTopic)
+- Verify data with a topic that does not exist (GCPPubSubNonexistingTopic)
    - Run dapr application with 1 publisher and 1 subscriber
    - Verify the creation of service bus
    - Send messages to the service created
    - Verify that subscriber received all the messages
-- Verify with an optional parameter `disableEntityManagement` set to true (SNSSQSEntityManagement)
+- Verify with an optional parameter `disableEntityManagement` set to true (GCPPubSubEntityManagement)
    - Run dapr application with 1 publisher
    - Publisher tries to publish to 1 topic that is not present
    - Verify that the topic and subscriptions do not get created
    - Verify that the error is returned saying that the topic not present when publishing
-- Verify data with an optional parameter `messageVisibilityTimeout` takes affect (SNSSQSMessageVisibilityTimeout)
+- Verify data with an optional parameter `messageVisibilityTimeout` takes affect (GCPPubSubMessageVisibilityTimeout)
    - Run dapr application with 1 publisher and 2 subscriber
    - Subscriber 1 subscribes to 1 topic
    - Publisher publishes to 1 topic